 Mini Facelift Candidates

 Mini facelift candidates are generally younger individuals or those with early to moderate signs of aging, such as mild jowling or skin laxity in the lower face.
-They’re looking for subtle facial rejuvenation procedure without undergoing a major plastic surgery or long recovery.
+They’re looking for a subtle facial rejuvenation procedure without undergoing a major plastic surgery or a long recovery.
 These patients often prefer less invasive options with quicker downtime.
 Compared to deep plane facelift candidates, they need less correction and benefit more from localized improvements, making the mini facelift an ideal option for maintaining a refreshed appearance with minimal disruption.

 Recovery Time and Aftercare